IRTSA-SoftwareProject/IRTSA-Server/readme.md

 - Open the virtual network editor in VMware from Edit > Virtual Network Editor.
 - Ensure that the Host-Only radio box is checked and the Use Local DHCP check box is unticked.

-*The following are Optional steps to follow which are only to be used when wanting the Android SDK Emulator to communicate with the Virtual Machine*
+*The following are Optional steps to follow which are only to be used when wanting the Android SDK Emulator to communicate with the Virtual Machine to emulate an environment with a RPI and Tablet*
 - Open your adapter settings on your host machine.
 - Disable any wireless or ethernet adapters that are not **VMware Network Adapter VMnet1** and ensure that VMnet1 is Enabled.
 - The VMnet 1 adapter will now get an IP address for the Virtual Machines DHCP server and the Emulator will be able to connect to the server with the IP 10.0.0.1.